meertensinstituut/clariah-wp3-vre/README-tech.md

-Clariah VRE
+Clariah VRE under the hood
 ===

-Clariah VRE consists of the following components:
+The Clariah VRE consists of the following components:

 - **Owncloud**: to host files
 - **Recognizer**: to determine file types